Student Services & Special Education

 What is assistive technology?
 How can I get help from the district in getting the right AT for my child?

-How does inclusion work in the district?
+How does inclusion of students with IEPs work in the district?

 What inclusion programs are offered at various school sites?